 A great day trip from Phoenix for families and history buffs is to visit the Titan Missile Museum close to Tucson.

-Here, you have the opportunity to visit an underground nuclear missile silo and see the last of the 54 Titan II nuclear intercontinental ballistic missiles (ICBM)!
+You can visit an underground nuclear missile silo and see the last of the 54 Titan II nuclear intercontinental ballistic missiles (ICBM)!

 While in the museum, you can take a 1-hour guided tour through the underground silo, 35 feet underground, where you can see the control panel to launch the missiles, the massive blast-proof doors, and the huge missile itself.